 Honors Core Courses

-This interdisciplinary, team-taught seminar is a prerequisite, first-year experience course required for all Honors students the semester they are admitted to the Program.
-The course is designed to demonstrate the interaction between different areas of study within the university.
-Students will spend a portion of the semester with each of two or three professors examining how a specific theme (for example, ethics) is meaningful in each academic discipline.
-Occasionally, students come together as a large group with students from other sections to discuss the overall theme of the class.
-Recent topics have included "Truth," "Revolution," "Ethics," "Science and Religion," "Evolution," "Education," and "Sustainability."
+- This interdisciplinary, team-taught seminar is a prerequisite, first-year requirement for all Honors students the semester they are admitted to the Program.
+The course is designed to demonstrate the interaction between different areas of study.
+Students will spend equal time examining a specific theme from the perspective of each of two instructors from different disciplines.
+Occasionally, the classes are combined so the group as a whole can meet.
+Topics have included "Truth," "Revolution," "Ethics," "Science and Religion," "Creativity," and "Food."

-The Honors Seminar is also a great opportunity to meet other Honors students starting the program at the same time, as well as to make connections with Honors faculty.
+- The Honors Seminar is also a great opportunity to meet other Honors students starting the program at the same time and to make connections with Honors faculty.

 ~ OR ~

-An Honors Thesis (XXX 474), where students work with a faculty advisor to design and complete a research project over two semesters (fall/spring or spring/fall).
+- An Honors Thesis (XXX 474), where students work with a faculty advisor to design and complete an independent research project over a minimum of two semesters (fall/spring or spring/fall).